fangfausto/video-project-commlab/README.md

 My expectations and goals were met for this assignment.
 I think our group worked very well together— we were all on the same page right from the get-go when we were coming up with our concept, finalizing it from the first day.
 Even then, we did encounter some scheduling issues, and it was often difficult for all of us to meet at the same time to film a scene.
 Nonetheless, there was never any conflict, and we were all open to and vocal about changes that needed to be made.

 ## Sneheel
+I was extremely excited about this project from the beginning and I continue to be just as excited waitign to present this project to everyone in class.
+Our group has worked hard and maintained a high level of communication throughout to finally achieve a satisfying goal. this project had several moving parts and requried a high level of collaboration which we successfully managed to pull off.
+At the end of the day, I believe we were faithful to our initial concept and added very few parts to it to make our story more coherent.
+I came into the project with high expectations.
+I also wanted to do something other than design most of the code this time.
+Both the expectations and my goals were met thoroughly through the project as I got to handle most of the editing!